 Thunderbolttm and Thunderpacktm

 Thunderbolttm 2 is a widely-accepted interface standard developed by Apple and Intel.
-It offers many desired features for high resolution workflows (20Gb/s) and monitoring.
-The connector is the same as mini-display port.
+It offers many desired features for high-resolution workflows (20Gb/s) and monitoring.
+The connector is the same as a mini-display port.
 There are adapters that can connect TB2 to Ethernet and standard USB2 and USB3 ports.

 Thunderbolttm 3 is the new standard being rolled out in 2017.
 It is based on the USB-C connector and is a super-set of the USB 3.1 Gen 2 specification.
 In brief, Thunderbolt 3 brings Thunderbolt to USB-C. The superset of features that Thunderbolt 3 provides include:

 - At 40 Gbps, Thunderbolt 3 is the fastest connection available (by comparison, native USB 3.1 operates at 10 Gbps and USB3 is 5 Gbps).

 - Thunderbolt 3 is bi-directional with four lanes of PCI Express Gen 3 and eight lanes of DisplayPort 1.2.

 - You can connect to any dock, device or display, including billions of USB devices.

 Protocols in TB3 include HDMI, DC power, Firewire, USB3, Thunderbolt 2, Ethernet, and VGA.